Tertiary education fees in Australia: Present status

-In 1996, the new Howard Coalition Government, while otherwise retaining the HECS system, created a three-tier HECS fee structure.
-Fees were charged on the basis of the perceived value of courses.
-Courses considered to have most likelihood of generating higher income for students in the future (e.g. Law and Medicine) were the most expensive and those least likely to generate higher income (e.g. Nursing and Arts) were the least expensive.
-At the same time, HECS charges increased by an average of 40%.

-From 2007, HECS places became known as Commonwealth supported places (CSP).
-A student in a CSP was only entitled to study for a maximum of 7 years full-time (16 years part-time) at CSP rates.
-This was known as a student learning entitlement (SLE).
-After that period the student had to take either a post-graduate FEE-HELP loan (if available) or study at full-fee rates.
-SLE was abolished from 1 January 2012.
+In 1996, the Howard Coalition government, introduced tiers in the HECS fee structure (now called HECS-HELP).
+Fees are charged on the basis of the perceived value of courses.
+Courses considered to have most likelihood of generating higher income for students in the future (e.g. Law and Medicine) are the most expensive; those least likely to generate higher income (e.g. Nursing and Arts) are the least expensive.
+Since 2007, HECS places are known as Commonwealth Supported Places (CSP).
+A student in a CSP is only entitled to study for a maximum of 7 years full-time (16 years part-time) at CSP rates after 2022.
+This is known as a Student Learning Entitlement (SLE).
+After that period the student has to take either a FEE-HELP loan (if available) or study at full-fee rates.

-The HECS debt became a pre-2005 debt, while a post-2005 debt is called HECS-HELP, which operates on the same principles as HECS.
 If a student receives a HECS-HELP loan, the Commonwealth government pays the loan amount directly to the higher education provider on behalf of the student.